Typology Central - Personality Type Insights into Mental Health

 Suicide can be found in any mind and any body.
 "Researchers approximate that 17% to 29% of secondary school students seriously consider suicide and 8% attempt suicide," (Carrie A. Wachter, Emily C. Bouck).
 That being said, it can be even more difficult to conduct a suicide screening for a disabled student than for a student without disability.

 The higher incidence of bullying and the difficulty regarding noticing a disabled student with suicide can be daunting.
-But, to help those educators, Best Online Tutoring from Reviews.com shares with us a guide on how to help students who may be overwhelmed and how to ensure the best possible experience for these disabled students.
+But, to help those educators, there are several published articles that can provide guideance on how to help students who may be overwhelmed and how to ensure the best possible experience for these disabled students.